astronomer/airflow-guides/guides/airflow-ui.md

 This guide provided a basic overview of some of the most commonly used features of the Airflow UI.
 It is not meant to be comprehensive, and we highly recommend diving in yourself to discover everything the Airflow UI can offer.

 The Airflow community is consistently working on improvements to the UI to provide a better user experience and additional functionality.
-Make sure you upgrade your Airflow environment frequently to ensure you are taking advantage of new Airflow functionality as it is released.
+Make sure you upgrade your Airflow environment frequently to ensure you are taking advantage of Airflow UI updates as they are released.